 The prosecution does not have to establish that you caused anyone actual harm.
 The prosecution only has to establish your reckless conduct created a risk of serious bodily injury to at least one person.

 Reckless endangerment encompasses a wide range of behavior.
 Some examples include:

 No, reckless endangerment is not a felony in Pennsylvania.
 A reckless endangerment offense is considered a second-degree misdemeanor.

 As a second-degree misdemeanor, reckless endangerment is punishable by up to two years and a fine up to $5,000.

 You will also be stuck with a reckless endangerment conviction on your record.
 It will show up on background checks and give the impression you are an irresponsible person who makes poor decisions with dangerous consequences.
 This is likely to turn off potential employers, landlords, school officials, and creditors.
 You may also lose out on educational and professional opportunities.
 If you share child custody, you could lose time with your children or be required to go through supervised visitation.

-You don’t have to face those penalties.
-Prosecutors must prove every element their case beyond a reasonable doubt, meaning that, other than far-fetched or improbable scenarios, their version of the facts is absolutely true.
-In reckless endangerment cases, that means prosecutors must prove there was an actual possibility of danger due to your actions, which can be difficult.
-Your West Chester violent offenses attorney can look at every detail and discover the flaws in the prosecution’s case.
+Remember these penalties are not necessarily guaranteed.
+Criminal charges do not automatically lead to convictions.
+Prosecutors must prove every element of their case beyond a reasonable doubt.
+In reckless endangerment cases, prosecutors must prove there was an actual possibility of danger due to your actions, which can be difficult.
+Your reckless endangerment attorney will look at every detail of your case and identify the flaws in the prosecution’s case.